High Rise Building Windows: Types, Codes & Selection Guide

 • No natural ventilation

-• Reliance on mechanical HVAC systems
+• Full dependence on mechanical systems

-Operable Windows
+Limited Operable Windows (Awning / Casement)

 Advantages